jdkm4/polarizedRaman/README.md

 main.py: Allows for manual control of both ELL and kinesis motors.
 No longer necessary.

 rotator.py: An attempt to combine calibrater.py and main.py in such a way that specific configurations of optics can be entered in and the motors will rotate to reach those configurations.

+sketch_jun30a.ino: Code for the Arduino which reads off data from the photodetector.